 Luckily, I didn’t need to do that: the ICON D3O shoulder armor, elbow armor, and Viper back protector fit just fine.
 (The downside is that it’s orange in color and can sometimes be seen through the jacket.
 Not a deal killer, at all.)

 But that upgraded armor added an additional $70 to the cost of the jacket.

 Will the mesh hold up in a slide?
 Probably not as well as a bombproof Klim jacket, but it’ll be better than squidding.

 In the end, this budget jacket will have cost me around $170 once I pay a professional to fix the zipper, all in the name of style.

 Depends on your style.

 I already own a hi-viz Fly Coolpro jacket.
 If I were to start this process over, I’d probably just purchase another one in a more neutral color.

-[UPDATE:] Revzilla recently updated their video breakdown of this jacket, basically telling you everything I say here, right down to the jump up to the CoolPro.
-The only difference is that they believe it runs a size large.
+[UPDATE:] Revzilla recently updated their video breakdown of this jacket, basically telling you everything I did here, right down to the jump up to the CoolPro.
+The only difference is that they believe it runs a size larger.
 YMMV.